by Mahir Khalifa-zadeh

 Oguz tribes’ Seljuk dynasty puts an end to the Arab control by invading

-replacement by Azeri or Azeri Turkish on both sides of the Araxes cementing Azeri Turkish identity.
+replacement by Azeri or Azeri Turkish on both banks of the Araxes cementing the Azeri Turkish identity.

 12th